Why do my legs feel heavy when running?

-Determining the cause for your heavy legs is ultimately a matter of finding out where your body is missing the fuel it needs to produce energy.
+Determining the cause of your heavy legs is ultimately a matter of finding out where your body is missing the fuel it needs to produce energy.

 Drs.
 Michael Joyner and Darren Casey discuss the effects that high-intensity exercise has on your blood circulation:

-As you run, your blood pumps oxygen into the muscles to convert into energy.
-Over time (during a long-distance run), the heart and lungs have a hard time getting enough blood to those muscles to meet the high demand.
+As you run, your blood pumps oxygen into the muscles to convert it into energy.
+Overtime (during a long-distance run), the heart and lungs have a hard time getting enough blood to those muscles to meet the high demand.
 When not enough blood circulates into those muscles, there is not enough oxygen to convert into energy.

 Usually, this means you’re over-exerting yourself and are trying to run longer distances than your body can handle.
 In this case, you need to work on cross-training and strength training, so that your muscles have the capacity to convert the necessary amount of oxygen.